Skip to content

 Sender SDK

-The @directory/client SDK handles the full resolution flow: DNS discovery, capability fetching, address resolution, Ed25519 verification, and route matching.
+The @directory/client SDK handles the full resolution flow: DNS discovery, address resolution, Ed25519 verification against every published key, clock-skew-tolerant freshness checks, key-rotation retry, and route matching.

 Install